 - Putin claimed that the 2014 Maidan Revolution was a coup, backed by “the west” to delegalize Ukraine’s independence and suggest that its own citizens have no agency.

-This is not surprising, since Putin said he doesn’t recognize Ukraine as a sovereign state or people.
+Putin also said he doesn’t recognize Ukraine as a sovereign state or people.
 No, he views Ukraine and its people as vassals of Russia.
 As property.
-And as an angry spoiled child, he’ll break it if he can’t have it.
+And as an angry child, he’ll break Ukraine if he can’t have it.
 He routinely rewrites history and engages in wild rants to justify brutal, unforgivable acts of inhumanity not only against those outside Russia’s borders but against his own people.
 Putin is a corrupt, criminal, psychopathic dictator with no empathy or respect for human life, who steals from his own people.
+He ignored international treaties Russia signed that guaranteed Ukraine’s protection and sovereignty, like the Budapest Memorandum in which Ukraine agreed to give up its nuclear weapons in exchange for security guarantees from Russia, the US, and the UK.

-Putin’s goal is the pursuit of power and territorial expansion through fear and conquest, and of course, self-preservation for himself and his corrupt and brutal regime.
+Putin’s goal is simple: The pursuit of power and territorial expansion through fear and conquest, and of course, self-preservation for himself and his corrupt and brutal regime.
+He would also like to split the US/EU/NATO alliance.

 It’s worth noting that Putin swore to the world publicly that Russia would never invade Ukraine, but the history of his actions speaks louder than words and shows that deceit, false flags, brutality, fear, manipulation, and lies are the principal tools employed by the Russian state.

-The Ukraine conflict makes me think of America’s war for independence, although much more savage and brutal.
+The Ukraine conflict to me resembles America’s war for independence, but with the brutality and senseless savagery of World War I and the Civil War.
 For hundreds of years, the people of Ukraine have fought for their independence and paid dearly.
-This is their time to cement their independence and identity into history.
+This is their time to cement their independence and protect the future of their culture, language, and entire identity.
+Make no mistake- the Ukrainian people are fighting for nothing less than their right to exist.

-In total, I spent about two months in Ukraine in three trips.
+In total, I spent about two months in Ukraine on three trips.
 My mission was not and is not to hurt Russians- it is and has always been to save Ukrainians.
-I believe that the best – and only – way forward is a Ukraine that is victorious on the battlefield.
+I have grown up with Russian friends and still have Russian friends.
+The enemy is the Russian state that has manipulated and oppressed its people for over two decades.

 First Trip